 This course focuses on the assessment component of nursing care.
 The course integrates the elements/skills of health and physical assessment with the College's curriculum framework of Whole Person Nursing.
-Assignments focus on acquiring assessment skills, exploring the biologicalpsychosocial-spiritual basis of assessment, developing a systematic method for completing comprehensive assessments across the lifespan, and examining the role of clinical reasoning as part of the assessment process.
+Assignments focus on acquiring assessment skills, exploring the biological-psychosocial-spiritual basis of assessment, developing a systematic method for completing comprehensive assessments in the adult population, and examining the role of clinical reasoning as part of the assessment process.
 Emphasis is placed on skill acquisition.
-Prerequisite: Admission to the nursing major.
-(Offered every semester)
+Prerequisite: Admission to the nursing major